mubasshir00/NFT-Marketplace/README.md

 * To start the local network, open your terminal at least two separate windows.
 In one window, run the following script:
 > npx hardhat node

-* TO deploy , run the following script
+* To deploy , run the following script
 > npx hardhat run scripts/deploy.js --network localhost

 * To run next.js project